Patlenlix/CrimeDatabase/README.md

    - Go to the folder of the application and run the following from your Console:
      `docker image build -t crimedb .`
 5. Run the application: `docker container run crimedb`
+6. Use Insomnia to run the endpoints below
+   - Use Basic Auth:
+      - Username: admin
+      - Password: admin123

 ---